 How to Consolidate Debt

-Consolidating debt can also save you money over time if you consolidate higher-interest debts into a single lower interest loan.
+Consolidating debt can save you money over time if you consolidate higher-interest debts into a single lower interest loan.
 In many cases, it’s a sensible financial strategy that can make paying off debt more manageable and affordable.

 What is Debt Consolidation and How Does it Work?